5 Things You Can Do During National Radon Action Month

 National Radon Action Month, celebrated every January, raises awareness about radon—a colorless, odorless gas linked to lung cancer.
-The good news is, with a few simple actions, you can protect your home and loved ones from radon exposure.
+Radon gas is a byproduct of decomposing granite which is found throughout the U.S. The good news is, with a few simple actions, you can protect your home and loved ones from radon exposure.
 Here are five steps you can take during National Radon Action Month to help reduce radon risks:

 1. Test Your Home for Radon